droctothorpe/dsa-meetup/README.md

 coins = 1, 2, 5
 amount = 11
 ```

-The left hand column corresponds to the coin denominations.
-Each row corresponds to an amount.
-The values where the rows and columns intersect indicate how many coins of the corresponding denominations are required to reach the desired value.
+### Explanatory Matrix
 | COIN | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 |
 |------|---|---|---|---|---|---|---|---|---|---|----|----|
 | 1 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 |
 | 2, 1 | 0 | 1 | 1 | 2 | 2 | 3 | 3 | 4 | 4 | 5 | 5 | 6 |
 | 5, 2, 1 | 0 | 1 | 1 | 2 | 2 | 1 | 2 | 2 | 3 | 3 | 2 | 3 |

+The left hand column corresponds to the coin denominations.
+Each row corresponds to an amount.
+The values where the rows and columns intersect indicate how many coins of the corresponding denominations are required to reach the desired amount.

+### A Bottom-Up Dynamic Solution

-The above matrix illustrates the underlying principle, but the actual implementation relies on an array instead of a matrix.
+The explanatory matrix illustrates the underlying principle, but this ensuing implementation relies on an array instead of a matrix.
 This is made possible by a reoccuring invocation of the `min` function.

-The array is initialized with a length of `amount + 1`, 12 in this case.
-The extra element is required for the 0 column/value/index.

-The remaining elements are set to `amount + 1`, 12, because that sets us up for the subsequent `min` invocations.
+The array is initialized with a length of `amount + 1`, which is 12 in this case.
+The extra element is required for the 0 column/amount/index.
+The remaining elements are initialized to `amount + 1`, i.e. 12.

+In the word's of Leonid Vulakh: "For you, this is infinity."
+Since no value will ever reach or exceed 12, it will never be returned in the ensuing `min` invocations.
+0 and -1 do not work as initialization values, because they will always be the minimum. `None` doesn't work because it cannot be compared to an integer.

-The resulting array looks like this:
+The resulting initialization array looks like this:
 ```python
 [0, 12, 12, 12, 12, 12, 12, 12, 12, 12, 12, 12]
 ```